 To enable planning land uses that avoid incompatible land uses, this Guideline provides AOI distances associated with various types of major facilities.
 A sensitive land use within that AOI could experience impacts.
 Planning authorities should use these AOIs to inform land use designations, zoning by-laws and other planning tools to avoid incompatible uses.
 These AOIs should also be used to inform policies to trigger land use compatibility studies if a development proposal would result in a sensitive land use being located within an AOI.
-That compatibility study then becomes the basis for assessing potential adverse effects and determining a more specific separation distance that would prevent adverse effects, potentially together with identified mitigation measures.
+That compatibility study then becomes the basis for assessing potential adverse effects, potentially together with identified mitigation measures.
 This Guideline also provides MSDs, within which sensitive land uses should not be located, and supports the requirement for a demonstration of need to be completed in relation to a proposed sensitive land use if mitigation measures are the only possible way to prevent adverse impacts or if the proposed sensitive land use is within the MSD of a major facility.